Witcher94/haproxy_galera_cluster_centos8_playbook/README.md

 Note: Do not modify the host group names [galera_nodes] and [haproxy_servers] when adding hosts to `inventory.yml` file since it has dependencies inside the playbook.

 P.S.
-User parameter fork for starting cluster in correct order
+Use parameter fork for starting cluster in correct order